USStateDept/find-fa-visualize/README.md

 This is a separate application and for production deployments can be injected into the final application build. (dust template script includes to bundle.js)<em>

 #How to run the code in development

-## Start the Server (/app)
+## 1) Set up the development database
+1. Install Postgres 9.4
+2. Restore from the latest backup for development.
+Contact creamertg@state.gov for the backup.
+3. Validate there were no errors with the restore

+## 2) Prep the server, build the client-side assets, and start the server
-1. `npm i`
+1. Under app, `npm install`
-2. Create a /app/config/config.json file from app/config/config.sample.json .
-While in app root directory, `cp app/config/config.sample.json app/config/config.json`
+2. Create a app/config/config.json file from app/config/config.sample.json .
+You can do this from the top-level directory of the repo with `cp app/config/config.sample.json app/config/config.json`.
 3. Add your development database credentials to the config.json file you just created
-4.
+4. Under client-dev-app, `npm install`

-# How to start Client
+5. Once npm is finished installing the packages, run `npm run build`.
+This will create a client-dev-app/build directory.
+5. Copy the client-dev-app/build directory to app/.build .
+Note that the directory under app is a hidden directory.
+You can do this from the top-level directory of the repo with `cp -r client-dev-app/build app/.build`.
+6. While in the top-level directory, run the server `node app/server.js`

 #### Majorly Powered By: